Vyral/base-template/_posts/2020-09-15-what-are-the-benefits-of-a-va-loan.md

 I’ve discovered that VA loans are still a big mystery to many Veterans, but they shouldn’t be.
 Here are a few little-known facts about your VA benefits:

 **1\.
-Your VA rating matters.** For those of you who do have a 10% or above VA rating, the government will waive the 10% finance fee that they normally charge to process your VA loan.
+Your VA rating matters.** For those of you who have a VA rating of 10% or higher, the government will waive the 10% finance fee that they normally charge to process your VA loan.

 **2\.
 You can reuse your VA loan.** If you’ve sold your home or refinanced into another loan and have a $0 balance on your VA loan, then you can turn around and reuse it to purchase another primary residence.